Breeding-Insight/taf/README.md

     - button

 When user selects "Canada" in Country dropdown
-When user selects "test" in Option combo box0
+When user selects "test" in Option combo box